SAAS in Cloud Computing

 Small-scale software tools

-The cost of licencing is decreased because the customer can use a single licence for numerous machines operating at various locations.
-Because the software runs on the infrastructure of the provider, licence servers are not necessary.
+The licensing cost is decreased because the customer can use a single license for numerous machines operating at various locations.
+Licensing servers are unnecessary because the software runs on the provider’s infrastructure.

-Data is centrally stored by the cloud provider.
-For the sake of reliability and redundancy, cloud service providers may choose to store data in a decentralised manner.
+The cloud provider centrally stores data.
+For reliability and redundancy, cloud service providers may choose to store data in a decentralized manner.

 The cloud provider handles all platform tasks like backups, system upkeep, security, hardware replacement, power management, etc. The client doesn’t have to worry about them.